martinjohndyer/FAIR_Code_design/episodes/Code_structure.md

 Any function acts as a reusable block of code that can be called multiple times within your program.
 Building your code out of small, modular functions makes it easier to read and maintain, by not having to repeat the same code multiple times you save space and only need to edit the code in one place when making changes.
-It's also easier to test the output of individual functions to make sure they work correctly, rather than having to run the entire program and then try to find any errors if it doesn't work correctly.
+It's also easier and more reliable to test the output of individual functions to make sure they work correctly, rather than having to run the entire program.
+There will be a future session on [Testing and Continuous Integration](https://rse.shef.ac.uk/training/fair4rs/#testing-and-continuous-integration) which will cover this in more detail.

 #### Scope